-You already know that eating protein is key when it comes to feeling satisfied with your meals and maintaining a weight loss effort.
+Eating protein is key when it comes to feeling satisfied with your meals and maintaining weight loss .
 Protein helps build lean muscle mass.
-But it seems that many of us have gotten into a rut, relying on just a few primary sources.
-Not only can this cause taste bud fatigue, it can also deny your body of health-boosting nutrients found in protein-rich foods you’re overlooking.
+It seems that many of us have gotten into a rut, relying on a few primary sources.
+This can cause taste bud fatigue, and deny your body of health-boosting nutrients found in protein-rich foods.

-Micro-nutrients are essential vitamins and minerals that your body doesn't make; they need to come from your diet.
-Although your body doesn't need much of them, they are necessary for your body's systems to function optimally.
-It's very possible to become deficient in certain micro-nutrients, which can cause all kinds of health issues.
+Micro-nutrients are essential vitamins and minerals that your body doesn't make.
+They need to come from your diet.
+Although your body doesn't need much of them, they are necessary for your body's systems.
+It's very possible to become deficient in certain micro-nutrients, which causes health issues.
 For example, too little potassium can cause muscle cramping, weakness, and even heart arrhythmia .

-It's true that taking a multivitamin can help you get those vitamins and minerals your body needs to operate at its best, but your body actually absorbs micro-nutrients much better from food than from a pill.
-So, it's important to fill your plate with nutrient-dense fruits and veggies instead of hoping your multivitamin will take care of any holes in your nutrition.
+It's true that taking a multivitamin can help!
+Get the vitamins and minerals your body needs to operate at its best.
+Your body actually absorbs micro-nutrients much better from food than from a pill.
+So, it's important to fill your plate with nutrient-dense fruits and veggies.
+Don't hope your multivitamin will take care of any holes in your nutrition.